 Educational Technology and Student Privacy Law

-Educational technology encompasses the software, platforms, and digital tools used to deliver instruction, assess learning, manage classrooms, and support student services.
-Learning technology includes learning management systems, student information systems, adaptive learning software, assessment platforms, communication tools, and educational apps that collect, store, and process vast amounts of student data.
-Federal law, particularly FERPA and COPPA, establishes baseline privacy protections, while state laws increasingly impose stricter requirements on data collection, use, disclosure, and retention.
-Education software vendors must navigate complex compliance obligations including data security standards, breach notification requirements, parental consent for young children, and restrictions on advertising and data mining.
-Schools remain responsible for protecting student privacy even when delegating functions to third-party providers, requiring careful vendor selection, contract negotiation, and ongoing monitoring of edtech compliance.
+Educational technology encompasses the rapidly evolving software, platforms, and digital tools used to deliver instruction, assess learning, manage classrooms, and support myriad student services.
+This field includes learning management systems, student information systems, adaptive learning software, assessment platforms, communication tools, and educational applications that collect, store, and process vast amounts of student data integral to modern education.
+Federal law, particularly FERPA and COPPA, establishes baseline privacy protections, while state laws increasingly impose stricter requirements on data collection, use, disclosure, and retention practices.
+Education software vendors must navigate these complex compliance obligations, including implementing robust data security standards, providing breach notification new own requirements, obtaining parental consent for young children, and adhering to restrictions on advertising and data mining.
+With the prevalence of edtech, schools remain responsible for protecting student privacy even when delegating functions to third-party providers, requiring prudent vendor selection, rigorous contract negotiation, and diligent ongoing monitoring of edtech compliance to safeguard student information.

 FERPA governs educational records privacy at schools receiving federal funding, restricting disclosure without parent consent and providing access and amendment rights.
 Classroom technology and digital learning platforms that collect student information from school-directed activities generally qualify as school officials under FERPA when contracts limit use to educational purposes, prohibit unauthorized re-disclosure, require data security, and allow school oversight.
 COPPA applies to online services directed to children under 13 or with actual knowledge of child users, requiring verifiable parental consent before collecting personal information.
 Schools can consent on behalf of parents for educational purposes, but edtech vendors must implement COPPA-compliant practices including clear privacy policies, parental rights to review and delete data, and restrictions on behavioral advertising to children.
 State student privacy laws such as California's SOPIPA and New York's Education Law 2-d add requirements around data minimization, purpose limitations, security standards, and prohibition of targeted advertising or data sales, with variations across states creating compliance challenges for edtech companies operating nationally.